QuTech-Delft/quantum-inspire-examples/docs/contributing.rst

 Uploading other examples
 ------------------------

-Additions not in the form of an iPython notebook can added to the /docs/examples directory.
+Additions not in the form of a Jupyter notebook can be added to the /docs/examples directory.

 Code style
 ----------